lxx-holmes/COMP7404D_BERT_GroupProject/README.md

 **SQuAD 2.0** (Stanford Question Answering Dataset 2.0) is a widely used benchmark dataset for question answering (QA) tasks in natural language processing.
 SQuAD 2.0 is designed to test the ability of QA systems to not only provide accurate answers but also to identify when no answer is available.

 This project implements a Question-Answering model based on BERT, trained and tested with SQuAD 2.0 dataset.
-The codes are based on BERT QA model provided by Huggingface: https://github.com/huggingface/transformers/tree/main/examples/pytorch/question-answering

 ### Usage Guide
 #### Files